wasilpaw/osc_web/content/posts/zombieland.md

 Test your code.
 Is the player starting from the corner of the arena.
 What happens if you try to fly or dig under?

 ### Zombies chasing the Player
-Zombies are not very smart but when they smell the player they will chase him.
+Zombies are not very smart but when they smell the player they will chase her.
 Let's add two more methods that will make the zombie capable of walking towards the player.
 Please add the below code inside the Zombie class definition.
 Remember to keep the same indentation as the other methods.